lhartley870/oz-hacks/README.md

 Sky Blue        | #88aee1
 Midnight Blue   | #025
 Sea Shell       | #fff5ed
+Teal            | #237b75

 As one of the main colours associated with Australia is the rusty red colour of the outback and Uluru as an iconic Australian landmark, I used [Eye Dropper](https://eyedropper.org/) on a photo of Uluru to obtain the Firebrick colour hex code.
 I then used [ColorSpace](https://mycolor.space/?hex=%23AC2C00&sub=1) to generate a colour palette using Firebrick as the base colour.
 The Dark Salmon, Tan and Sky Blue colours were then generated, along with Firebrick, as the 'Pin Palette'.
 I chose this palette as I felt it was reflective of the colours of Australia and gave a nice look.
 The Dark Salmon with the Firebrick created a sunset type aesthetic whilst the Tan and Sky Blue gave a seaside/beach type aesthetic.
 The Sea Shell colour was taken from the 'Natural Palette' which also included the Tan and Firebrick colours.

 When I selected the image for the compass animation I again used [Eye Dropper](https://eyedropper.org/) on the navy colour appearing in the compass image to obtain the Midnight Blue hex code.
 I felt that out of the existing colours only Firebrick was dark enough to be used as the main text colour throughout the site against the Sea Shell background but I found it more visually appealing to use Midnight Blue as the predominant text colour with Firebrick being used more sparingly as more of a feature colour.
 Using Midnight Blue as the main text colour also provided a colour link back to the compass image which appears in the header on every page.

+The Teal colour was generated by using ColorSpace to generate colour palettes using Midnight Blue as a base colour.
+The [Small Switch Palette](https://mycolor.space/?hex=%23002255&sub=1) was generated which had a colour of #278f8c.
+Inputting this colour into the [WebAIM Link Contrast Checker](https://webaim.org/resources/linkcontrastchecker/?fcolor=0000FF&bcolor=FFFFFF) along with the background colour of Sea Shell and the body text colour of Midnight Blue and sliding the scale along until a pass was reached for all categories gave the Teal link colour to be used for links within the hack text.

 I used the ColorSpace Gradient tool which can be found [here](https://mycolor.space/gradient?ori=to+right&hex=%23DC9C85&hex2=%23D2B48C&sub=1) to generate the gradient colour CSS code used for the header using a left to right gradient with a start colour of Dark Salmon and an end colour of Tan.